-- The maximum key strength must not exceed 2048bit. - The certificate must contain a valid Private key. - Click at a. - ⇒ The dialog window 'Open certificate' opens. - 2.
+- The certificate must be available as a PFX file. - The 'Common name' and 'Organization' fields must be completed. - The maximum key strength must not exceed 2048bit. - The certificate must contain a valid Private key.

+1. 🔥 Click at 📑.

+- The dialog window 'Open certificate' opens. - 2.
 Select the desired certificate (pfx file format).

-⇒ The editor for 'Data access' opens.
+➡ The editor for 'Data access' opens.

-- 3. Click on 'Open'. - $\Rightarrow$ The previously shown certificate is replaced by the imported certificate.
+- 3. Click on 'Open'. - ➡ The previously shown certificate is replaced by the imported certificate.